Are you there? Please send your photos, videos and eyewitness accounts to iReport, but please make safety your top priority.

 The weather change could be a mixed blessing, however, because a chance of isolated thunderstorms this weekend brings a risk of lightning sparking new fires, the California Department of Forestry and Fire Protection said.

-About 300 commercial properties and 250 outbuildings also are threatened, authorities said Saturday.
+That means 300 commercial properties and 250 outbuildings also are threatened, authorities said Saturday.

 “Onshore winds have begun to diminish this evening allowing for the expiration of all red flag warnings,” the National Weather Service said late Friday.